SuperOfficeDocs/superoffice-docs/docs/api/bulk-operations/mass-operations/index.md

 SuperOffice APIs support the import and update of large datasets via the Mass Operations API.
 These APIs leverage database server bulk copy features optimized for speed.

 Mass Operation functions are intentionally generic, and operate towards one table at a time.
-They bypass all sentry security checks and therefore require an authenticated system user account when used.
+They bypass all sentry security checks and therefore require an authenticated system user account to use.

 > [!NOTE]
 > Must be a system user.
 Read about [system user accounts][1].